 Enter a profession where the demand for graduates is high in New Zealand and overseas.
 Gain an internationally-recognised degree from the only New Zealand University to rank in the top 50 in the world for Education as a subject.

 Choose to specialise in teaching Primary or Huarahi Māori.
 Our programme will equip you with the tools you need to teach in 21st century classrooms where building strong relationships is vital, diversity is welcomed and digital learning is key.

 The programme is shaped by a commitment to fairness and social justice.
 It is underpinned by the principles of Te Tiriti o Waitangi and a commitment to ensure equitable outcomes in learning.
 You will learn alongside a diverse range of students and be taught basic proficiency in te reo Māori.

 You will be taught by academics who are experts in their fields of Education and passionate about supporting the next generation of teachers.
 Courses are taught through a range of methods including face-to-face lectures, tutorials and workshops, as well as online learning.

 Over the three years, you’ll spend full-time practical placements (practicums) in a range of schools or kura.
 You'll have the guidance of a dedicated teacher within the school or centre, as well as support by your university supervisors.
 This will help you to become a part of a community, establish connections to set you up in your career, and gain vital skills to prepare you for the transition into teaching.

 Bachelor of Education (Teaching) students are eligible for the external TeachNZ Scholarships.
 Find out more and apply.

 Before you begin your teaching journey, there are a few key steps you need to complete, so we recommend applying early.
 Read about the process on our Info for applicants page.

-*Please note: The 2021 Semester Two intake is available for students enrolling in the ECE and Primary specialisations at Epsom Campus only.
+*Please note: The 2021 Semester Two intake is only available for students enrolling in the Primary specialisation at Epsom Campus.